Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0068.
+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
 Y.A.’s and D.L.'s work at Argonne National Laboratory was supported by the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357.
 The work at UWM was also supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers. \\